 1. Kingsford Charcoal Dispenser

-This charcoal dispenser comes from one of the most trusted brands in terms of charcoal grilling.
+This charcoal dispenser comes from one of the most trusted brands in charcoal grilling.
 The Kingsford charcoal dispense is rainproof so it keeps the charcoals dry and fresh.

-The handles of the Kingsford charcoal dispenser are ergonomic and they allow you to pour the charoals easily or you can purchase the separate cup to adjust the amount of charcoal you get.
+The handles of the Kingsford charcoal dispenser are ergonomic, and they allow you to pour the charcoal easily or you can purchase a separate cup to adjust the amount of charcoal you get.

 One downside of this charcoal dispenser is that is is made only of plastic so it is not as durable as others.
 That is why it needs to be stored indoors.

-If you want a storage container that you can use and leave outdoors, this charcoal bin is one of the best on the market right now.
+If you want a storage container that you can use and leave outdoors, this charcoal bin is one of the best on the market.

-It is made out of polypropylene and resin to last for years and keep the charcoal cool and dry.
-Just place the charcoals in a bag and then clip the bag on the removable ring so it does not slip.
+It is made of polypropylene and resin to last for years and keep the charcoal cool and dry.
+Just place the charcoals in a bag and then clip the bag on the removable ring, so it does not slip.